kylejginavan/youtube_it/README.txt

 == INSTALL:

 * sudo gem install youtube_it

 == LICENSE:

 MIT License

-Copyright (c) 2007 Shane Vitarana and Walter Korman
+Copyright (c) 2010 Kyle J. Ginavan

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the